Aileen Lee

 Aileen Lee (born 1970) is a U.S. venture capital angel investor and co-founder of Cowboy Ventures.

 Lee coined the often-used Silicon Valley term unicorn in a TechCrunch article "Welcome To The Unicorn Club: Learning from Billion-Dollar Startups" as profiled in The New York Times.
 A unicorn is generally defined as a privately held startup that has a $1 billion valuation or more – something rare (like a unicorn).

 Education

+Raised in Millburn, New Jersey, Lee graduated in 1988 from Millburn High School, where she was senior class president.

 Lee earned her bachelor's degree from the MIT Sloan School of Management in 1992.
 After MIT, she worked as a financial analyst for two years at Morgan Stanley.
 She earned her MBA from Harvard Business School in 1997.

 Career

 Lee joined Kleiner Perkins (KPCB) in 1999 and was the founding CEO of RMG Networks, a company backed by KPCB.
 Lee worked at Kleiner Perkins for 13 years and left in 2012.

 In 2012, she left KPCB to start seed-stage venture firm Cowboy Ventures.
 In 2017, Lee added Ted Wang to the firm as a general partner.

 Cowboy Ventures is one of the first female-led venture capital firms.
-Over the past six years, Cowboy Ventures has received three large funds, the most recent reaching $95 million.
+In its first six years, Cowboy Ventures has received three large funds, the latest reaching $95 million.